Emotional Lability in Lyme Disease

 Your emotions feel out of control—and it doesn’t make sense.

-Emotional lability in Lyme disease refers to rapid, often unpredictable shifts in mood—such as sudden crying, irritability, or emotional overwhelm.
+Emotional lability in Lyme disease refers to rapid, often unpredictable shifts in emotion, such as sudden crying, irritability, laughing unexpectedly, or feeling emotionally overwhelmed.

 This is where many patients get stuck.
 The symptoms are real—but often misunderstood.